mingjiezhao/mingjiezhao.github.io/index.md

 I am currently studying in the Department of Statistical Science at Duke University, and I will graduate in May 2020.

 I am passionate about data science and artificial intelligence.
-Therefore, I enjoy using my programming and statistical knowledge to build up some tools and analyze some interesting datasets.
+Therefore, I enjoy using my programming and statistical knowledge to build up small tools and analyze some interesting datasets.

-Click projects for more details.
+Click [projects](https://mingjiezhao.github.io/projects/) for more details.

 Life is more than studying and working.
 I am always working on self-development to enrich my life!

-Click About Me for more details.
+Click [About Me](https://mingjiezhao.github.io/aboutme/) for more details.

 ## How to find Me